Meet our student ambassadors who have studied or are studying with the King's Foundations.

 When I have a little time off my hectic essay-writing life, I thoroughly enjoy exploring London.
 I believe that I’ve become quite a connoisseur of small coffee shops that offer student discounts, as well as cheap cinemas and theatres.
 If you ever need to find me, just go on Monday nights to the free for students Comedy Club, I’ll be there!

-Jiawen [Monica] (China) currently studying: Liberal Arts & Social Science
+Jiawen [Monica] (China) former foundation student -Liberal Arts & Social Science

 Hello there!
 My name is Monica and I am currently studying on the Liberal Arts & Social Science King’s International Foundation programme.
 I am also an editor for King’s Strand Magazine and a member of the Fashion society.